Unconditional bound-preserving and energy-dissipating finite-volume schemes for the Cahn-Hilliard equation: Introduction

+Like all phase-field models, the \ac{CH} equation avoids the explicit treatment of sharp interfaces altogether via thin transition regions through which pertinent variables and physical properties vary rapidly but continuously.
+It has a gradient-flow structure of the form

-where $\ph$ is the phase-field, which plays the role of an order parameter and describes the phases of the system and is a continuous function depending on time $t$ and space $x$.
-In a binary system it takes on the limiting values $\ph=1$ in one phase and $\ph=-1$ in the other phase.
+where $\phi$ is the \textit{phase-field}, a continuous function of time and space which plays the role of an order parameter describing the phases of the system.
+In a binary system, the limiting values $\phi=1$ and $\phi=-1$ represent each of the two phases.
+The \textit{mobility} $M(\phi)$, is usually \textit{degenerate} with zeros at $\phi=\pm 1$,